microsoft/Windows-appsample-customers-orders-database/README.md

 This sample highlights:

+- The master/details UI pattern
+- An editable DataGrid with input validation
+- Form layouts
 - Authenticating and obtaining user info using Azure Active Directory (AAD)
 - Connecting to an external data source
-- The master/details UI pattern
-- Form layouts

 ## Run the sample